Anne Pohjola

 Anne Pohjola (born April 18, 1985, in Kuopio, Lapinlahti), is an elite Finnish ringette player who plays forward and is a prolific scorer.
 She has been a member of the Finland national ringette team several times and currently plays in Finland's semi-professional ringette league, SM Ringette (formerly Ringeten SM-sarja).
 The league is known as the Finnish national ringette league to English speakers.

 In SM Ringette, she has played for various clubs, mainly Lapinlahden Luistin -89, and has served as captain of that club.

 Ringette career

 World Ringette Championships

-Pohjola has won seven World Ringette Championships championships with the Finland national ringette team.
+Pohjola has won seven World Ringette Championships with the Finland national ringette team.

 At the 2007 World Ringette Championships, she helped Team Finland (Senior) win by scoring the game winning overtime goal.
 In the final game against Canada, she scored two goals.
 With a final score of (5-4) Pojhola helped her country win the world title.

 At the 2017 World Ringette Championships, she scored one goal against Team Canada in the first final game where Finland won 7–4, and five of Finland's 11 goals in the second final game.

 At the 2019 World Ringette Championships, she scored four of Team Finland Senior's 11 goals in the first final and three of Finland's five goals in the second final.